 There’s no better time to start building your brand and preparing for the job search than right now.
 Investing time in these activities before you arrive will make your initial entry into MBA life far smoother, especially given the highly-accelerated nature of your curriculum.

 Wondering how to craft the perfect Johnson résumé, write a cover letter, come up with Problem-Action-Result Statements, and shine in an interview?
-Find tools and advice relevant to the current market in the Johnson Getting Down to Business Workbook 2020-2021, coming mid-May.
+Find tools and advice relevant to the current market in the Johnson Getting Down to Business workbook.